apitoolkit/apitoolkit-landing/content/docs/Quickstarts/NodeJS/NestJs.md

     AppModule,
     new FastifyAdapter(fastifyInstance)
   );
-  const client = await APIToolkit.NewClient({
+  const apiToolkitClient = await APIToolkit.NewClient({
     apiKey: '<YOUR API KEY>',
     fastify: fastifyInstance,
   });
-  client.init();
+  apiToolkitClient.init();
   await app.listen(3000);
 }
 bootstrap();
 ```

 In this Fastify integration, the APIToolkit Fastify SDK allows you to seamlessly integrate your APIToolkit into your fastify based NestJs app.
-Don't forget to replace `<API-KEY>` with your actual API key obtained from your APIToolkit dashboard [learn how](https://apitoolkit.io/docs/dashboard/generating-api-keys/) account.
+Don't forget to replace `<API-KEY>` with your actual API key obtained from your APIToolkit dashboard [learn how](https://apitoolkit.io/docs/dashboard/generating-api-keys/).

 Now you have successfully integrated APIToolkit's Fastify SDK into your Nest.js application.